harsh28032005/Blogging-Site/README.md

   - List of blogs that have a specific subcategory example of a query url: blogs?filtername=filtervalue&f2=fv2

-### PUT /blogs/:blogId
+### PUT /blogs/:blog_id
 - Updates a blog by changing the its title, body, adding tags, adding a subcategory.
-(Assuming tag and subcategory received in body is need to be added)
+(Assuming tag and subcategory blreceived in body is need to be added)
 - Updates a blog by changing its publish status i.e. adds publishedAt date and set published to true
-- Check if the blogId exists (must have isDeleted false).
+- Check if the blog_id exists (must have isDeleted false).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)
 - Also make sure in the response you return the updated blog document.

-### DELETE /blogs/:blogId
+### DELETE /blogs/:blog_id
-- Check if the blogId exists( and is not deleted).
+- Check if the blog_id exists( and is not deleted).
 If it does, mark it deleted and return an HTTP status 200 without any response body.
 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### DELETE /blogs?queryParams